-Marketplaces are a great starting point for e-commerce beginners; they allow you to cut down the costs, risk, and time needed upfront to create a store.
-However, if you’re already an established brand and don’t want to share your gains with a marketplace, or are in need of a tailor-made solution that will perfectly respond to your needs, then creating your own e-commerce might just be your thing!
+Marketplaces are a great starting point for e-commerce beginners; they allow you to cut down the costs, risks, and time needed upfront to create a store.
+However, if you’re already an established brand and don’t want to share your gains with a marketplace or require a tailor-made solution that will perfectly respond to your needs, then creating your own e-commerce might be your thing!

 When your customers land on your product page, it’s only half the success.
 Now you need to make sure that...